mhadam/snowplow.wiki-fork/setup-guide/4-setup-alternative-data-stores/storage-loader/4-Loading-shredded-types.md

 2. Removing endogenous duplicate records, which are sometimes introduced within the Snowplow pipeline (feature added to r76)
 3. Loading those files into corresponding tables in Redshift

-The third phase is instrumented by StorageLoader and is documented on this wiki page; to configure the first phase, visit the [Configuring shredding](5-Configuring-shredding) wiki page (second phase requires no configuration).
+The third phase is instrumented by RDB Loader and is documented on this wiki page; to configure the first phase, visit the [Configuring shredding](5-Configuring-shredding) wiki page (second phase requires no configuration).

 <a name="snowplow-jsons"/>